5 Easy Steps to Pay Off Credit Card Debt Over $10,000

 Debt consolidation loan

-There are many types of debt consolidation loans, but they can all be used for the same purpose: To combine multiple debts into one.
+There are many debt consolidation loans, but they can all be used for the same purpose: combining multiple debts into one.

 Debt consolidation loans usually require stable income and a low debt-to-income ratio.
 A good credit score could lower the interest rate than most credit cards.